-WIPP's Critical Mission
+OFFICE OF ENVIRONMENTAL WIPP's Critical Mission

-- Despite being located in New Mexico, out-of-state sites have been given priority over radioactive wastes from Los Alamos Lab. - WIPP's originally stated mission was to "Start Clean, Stay Clean."
+- WIPP opened in 1999 and has now operated for more than 20 years. - Despite being located in New Mexico, out-of-state sites have been given priority over radioactive wastes from Los Alamos Lab. - WIPP's originally stated mission was to "Start Clean, Stay Clean."
 But in 2014 an improperly prepared waste drum from LANL ruptured, which contaminated and shut down WIPP for 3 years.

-NOW THE NATIONAL NUCLEAR SECURITY ADMINISTRATION & DEPARTMENT OF ENERGY ARE TRANSFORMING WIPP INTO A RADIOACTIVE WASTE DUMP FOR EXPANDED NUCLEAR WEAPONS PRODUCTION
+NOW THE NATIONAL NUCLEAR SECURITY ADMINISTRATION & DEPARTMENT OF ENERGY ARE TRANSFORMING WIPP INTO A RADIOACTIVE WASTE DUMP FOR EXPANDED

+NUCLEAR WEAPONS PRODUCTION